 Number of works of art: 39

 Recommended artworks: Daidaraurutorabou by Toshimitsu Ito.
-It is a giant sculpture made of woods and rocks, located in Mito Peninsula, the southern tip of the island.
+It is a giant sculpture made of woods and rocks, located on Mito Peninsula, the southern tip of the island.
 The giant is a creator of Japan and taking a rest at this spot in the Seto Inland Sea.
 The giant is a symbol of the universe, nature, and humans.

-How to get around: The island is connected with Takamatsu port by car ferries – that means it is possible to visit the island with your car (if you have one).
+How to get around: The island is connected with Takamatsu port by car ferries – which means it is possible to visit the island with your car (if you have one).
 It is possibly the only island that self-driving is recommended, given its size.
 All 39 artworks are scattered in different parts of the island and it takes possibly more than one day if you want to finish them all.
-One alternative plan that visitors may consider is staying on Shodoshima for two to three days and heading to Inujima or Naoshima from Shodoshima.
+One alternative plan that visitors may consider is staying in Shodoshima for two to three days and heading to Inujima or Naoshima from Shodoshima.